cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

 // @public (undocumented)
 type NormalizedMouseEventType = Types_2.CustomEventType<NormalizedMouseEventDetail>;

+// Warning: (ae-missing-release-tag) "Orientation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+type Orientation = {
+    sliceNormal: Point3
+    viewUp: Point3
+}

 // Warning: (ae-missing-release-tag) "PanTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)